 Fatsia Japonica Care: Watering and Feeding

-Maintaining an adequate level of moisture during the growing season is critical for the proper growth habit of the fatsia japonica plant.
+Maintaining adequate moisture during the growing season is critical for the proper growth habit of the Fatsia japonica plant.

-So, water the plant regular when it is actively growing in summers; however, slightly reduce the watering during the late winter season.
+So, water the small tree regularly when it is actively growing in summer; however, slightly reduce the watering during the late winter season.

 Regularly feed the plant with a weak liquid fertilizer or tree and shrub fertilizer during spring and summer, but reduce it to about once or twice a month in winter months.

 Soil and Transplanting

-The Fatsia japonica plant isn’t very picky about soil conditions but performs best in a slightly acidic soil mix.
+The Fatsia japonica plant isn’t very picky about soil conditions but performs best in a slightly acidic soil mix with organic matter.

 Although the plant prefers moisture, water-logged soil can cause damage to plant roots.

-So, in addition to keeping the soil moist by regular watering, make sure it is well-draining.
+So, in addition to keeping the soil moist by regular watering, ensure it is well-draining.